Pages

 Things like fish, ducks & mutton are cheaper here compared to say in Delhi because of taal talliyas & so is local brew which is real kicker & fixer.
 But I understand you are a vegetarian & don't like drinks even.
 You are missing things really my dear & perhaps inviting mosquitoes also as latest researches have shown that mosquitoes like vegetarians.
 And most of the houses are in the vicinity of ponds full of mosquitoes.
 Never mind plenty of doctors are available as most of them have deposits in white or in black in our branches here.

-Regional Manager Jhumri is a fine gentleman.
+Regional Manager Shri Goyal Sahib of Jhumri region is a fine gentleman.
 He is 55+, short of height, with large beer belly & a few strands of hair standing on his bald head.
 Out of affection only he has been nick named The Baldy.
 He is a jolly good fellow who can crack jokes on you & laugh loudly you see.
 The other day he said, - Gupta has 4 safari suits - on Monday it is grey, on Tuesday it is brown, on Wednesday it is grey pant & brown shirt & on Thursday it is brown pant & grey shirt so 2 x 2 = 4.
 Hahahaha'.
 Everyone laughed & Gupta also laughed.
 Great sense of humour you see.

 Another of his qualities is keeping sharp eye on expenditure.
 That's how banks make profits no?
 Once a file containing travelling allowance bills was put up to him.
 He passed all the bills in the file within minutes with the remark 'Passed for 50 %' scrolled on each bill.
 This included his own bill also (which was quietly rectified for 100 % payment later).
 Such acts make you feel his commitment to the bank my dear.